Authority Model

 Rune distributionMembership tokensNo — lives on Bitcoin L1

-L2 contractProcessing logic (workflows, payments)Yes — redeploy to any L2
+L2 process instancesProcessing logic (workflows, payments)Yes — create on any L2

 L2 Portability